Richard Hermer, Baron Hermer: Axel Rudakubana sentence

 In January 2025, Axel Rudakubana was sentenced to custody for life with a minimum term of 52 years after he was convicted of 16 offences, and his sentence was subsequently referred to the law officers under the unduly lenient sentence scheme to decide whether to refer the case to the Court of Appeal.

 On 14 February, Hermer rejected calls for the Court of Appeal to review the sentence of Rudakubana.
 In a statement released on the day, Hermer said that it was "understandable" that they had received multiple requests to review the sentence under the scheme, but stated that after "careful consideration of independent legal advice and consultation with leading criminal barristers and the Crown Prosecution Service", he had concluded that the case could not properly be referred to the Court of Appeal.

 Hermer said that "no one would want the families to be put through an unnecessary further court process" where there was "no realistic legal basis for an increased sentence".
 He also said that the sentence was the second longest imposed by the courts in English history, and argued that Rudakubana would likely "never be released" and would "spend the rest of his life in jail".

 Foreign affairs

+Hermer with Syrian president Ahmed Al-Sharaa in March 2026.